SowjanyaAchar/CI-CD-with-Cloud-Build/README.md

 Here is an example of how the cloud build trigger and configuration file looks like in a real world application.
 To learn more about how to setup the triggers and build pipeline refer: [ https://cloud.google.com/docs/ci-cd ]

 In the image below, we see a News API trigger.
-1) When the Developer checks in the code to a GitHub repository linked to the CloudBuild trigger.
+1) The Developer checks in the code to a GitHub repository linked to the CloudBuild trigger.
 2) GitHub triggers a post-commit hook to Cloud Build.
-3) Cloud Build builds a container image and pushes it to Google cloud container registry.
+3) A new container image is built with the changes in the Source code.
+This container is pushed to the Google cloud container registry.
-4) Cloud Build then notifies Cloud Run to redeploy.
+4) Cloud Build alerts Cloud Run to redeploy
-5) Cloud Run pulls the latest image from the Container Registry and runs it.
+5) Cloud Run pulls the latest image from the Container Registry and deploys the latest version of application.

 #### Cloud build trigger:
    <img src=https://github.com/SowjanyaAchar/CI-CD-with-Cloud-Build/blob/main/trigger.png width= 800 /><br>